 Poolish is French.
 It is a starter, a pre ferment, like the Italian biga.
 Poolish is pretty wet, compared to the Italian biga, and is made with flour, water and yeast (or sourdough).
 You mix the 3 things up, leave it aside for anything from 8-16 hours, then make your bread.

-Poolish usually has the same amount of flour to water, compared to Biga, which has about 60% water.
+Poolish usually has the same amount of flour to water (100% for each), compared to Biga, which has about 60% water to the flour amount.
 In “bread speak”, that’s 60% hydration.
 But that’s a whole new post for another day.

 Using a starter (poolish, biga or sourdough), instead of just straight up yeast, gives you a better tasting bread with a superior texture.